 Yes you can!
 Swap the sweetener with ¼ - ½ teaspoon liquid stevia.
 Adding too much liquid stevia can leave a bitter after taste.
 So start with ¼ teaspoon and increase if needed

-Here are some more raw chocolate recipes for you to try:
+Here are some variations of this recipe for you to try:

 - 1 ½ shredded coconut preferably organic

 - ½ cup coconut oil

 - ½ cup cacao powder

 - 2 - 3 tablespoons maple syrup or rice malt syrup, honey OR to make it Keto add ¼ - ½ teaspoon organic liquid stevia

 - Toast coconut.
 Place shredded coconut in a fry pan on medium heat and cook for 5 minutes until lightly golden and toasted.

 - Make Chocolate.
 Melt the coconut oil in a saucepan on low heat.
 Once melted, remove from heat, add the maple syrup, whisking briskly until well combined.
 Then add the cacao powder, stirring until well mixed through.